 Teaching Assistantship applications are due by January 15, as part of the admission process.
 The application for the Teaching Assistantship is included in the online application for general admissions, and requires the following materials:

-Teaching Letter of Intent
+Teaching Assistantship Letter

 Expository Writing Sample